Should You Upgrade Your Plumbing System?

 Do compare the numbers, though.
 While updating electrical or plumbing systems is usually a safe bet that yields a relatively high ROI, circumstances like the current state of the market or the amount of work needed can make a plumbing upgrade less viable.

 Warning Signs That an Upgrade May Be a Waste of Money

 If the last time you had a leak was six years ago, then your current system probably still has some good life left in it and you can opt to repair minor problems as they arise.
 After all, you wouldn’t buy a whole new car after one or two minor dents, so don’t go overboard with your plumbing.

 2. It’s Not Your “Forever” Home

 While there can be a benefit to upgrading plumbing before selling your home, it’s not always the right decision.
 When a problem crops up with your plumbing and you enter into the great “repair or replace” debate, you may consider opting for a cheaper repair if you know your future lies elsewhere.

 3. Your Water Bill is Too High, But Not Enough to Justify Upgrade Costs

 It’s that uncomfortable middle ground where you can tell your current plumbing is wasting water, but the numbers just don’t quite justify investing in a new system.
 In instances like these, smaller solutions are available to help you conserve water without upgrading your plumbing entirely.
 Sometimes all it takes is a few new, low-flow fixtures.
-Smart home services like Flo can also help you out.
-Flo monitors your home’s plumbing for leaks, so you can stay on top of plumbing issues and get the longest possible lifespan out of your system.
+Smart home services like Flo by Moen Smart Water Security System can also help you out.
+Our Smart Water Shutoff monitors your home’s plumbing for leaks, so you can stay on top of plumbing issues and get the longest possible lifespan out of your system.